A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 Nonconforming loans include jumbo loans that rise above conventional loan limits as well as those backed directly by government agencies such as the FHA and VA.

-Jumbo loans require higher down payments and credit scores, but you can get a loan with limits up to $2 million at Rocket Mortgage.
-Different lenders may have other policies.
+Jumbo loans require higher down payments and credit scores.
+Different lenders may have their own policies.

 The advantage of FHA loans is that you can qualify even if you have some blemishes on your credit.
 You may be able to qualify with a FICO® Score as low as 500 if you have a 10% down payment, but most lenders require a minimum median FICO® of 580 with a 3.5% down payment and a very low housing expense ratio and debt-to-income ratio (DTI).
 However, DTI requirements can be more flexible than some other loans if you have a credit score above 620.